 How sure can you be?
 This is what the confidence level (Also known as "Confidence") tells you.
 It’s listed as a percentage and tells you how certain you can be of your results.

-Survey accuracy standards:
+2. Survey accuracy standards

-You should include key demographic questions in each survey so you can see if the survey sample correlates to your membership.
+You should include key demographic questions in each questionnaire so you can see if the survey sample correlates to your membership.
 If 75% of your members are from the West, for example, responses to a general membership survey should also be 75% from the West.
-Some types of response biases can be statistically corrected; others may require you to conduct a second mailing to make sure the survey respondents accurately reflect the membership composition.
+Some types of response biases can be statistically corrected; others may require you to conduct a second mailing to make sure the respondents accurately reflect the membership composition.

-How can survey error be reduced?
+3. How can survey error be reduced?

 - Use the correct sampling strategy to reach your target population.
-This includes correctly identifying the population you seek to survey and making sure that your sample is representative of them.
+This includes correctly identifying the population you seek to send your questionnaire and making sure that your sample is representative of them.
 Also, make sure that the way in which you are reaching your sample is not introducing systematic bias – the phone book may not be an appropriate way to reach people if most of your population are young and most likely only have a cell phone.

 - Try to reduce bias in responses.
 If your questionnaire includes sensitive questions, be aware that respondents may answer in a way that ends up under-reporting or over-reporting the issue, for example, bullying, domestic violence, or alcohol use.
 Try to frame the questionnaire and the questions in a non-threatening way so as to encourage respondents to be honest.
 Anonymity can help respondents feel safe to express their true opinion.